derkrisz/Student-Dashboard/README.md

   - And any other extensions…

 ### Prerequisites:
-  After pulling the project down to the local directory, install all front-end and back-end packages from the npm package manager.
+  After pulling the project down to the local directory, install all front-end and back-end packages with the npm package manager.
   ```
   npm install
   ```